tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 * *Start* - launch a new OKR mid-cycle.
 * *Stop* - a red zone "at risk", goal has outlived its usefulness, maybe drop it.

+**Wrap-up: Rinse and Repeat**

+*Scoring*

+The simplest, cleanest way to score an objective is by averaging the percentage completion rates of its associated key results.
+Google uses a scale of 0 to 1.0:
+* 0.7 to 1.0 = green.* (We delivered)
+* 0.4 to 0.6 = yellow.
+(We made progress but fell short)
+* 0.0 to 0.3 = red.
+(We failed to make real progress)

+*Self-assessment*

+In evaluating OKR perfomance, objective data is enhanced by the goal setter's thoughtful, subjective judgement.

+*Reflection*

+The philosopher and educator John Dewey said, "We  do not learn from experience...we learn from reflecting on experience".
+OKR wrap-ups are retrospective and forward-looking at the same time.

+### 11. Track: The Gates Foundation Story, pg 126
+> **Bill Gates** *Cochairman*
+> **Patty Stonesifer** *Former CEO*

+There were two cases where I turned down a grant in the end because the goals weren't clear enough.
+When a goal is too aspirational, it's bad for credibility.

+Courtesy of the Gates Foundation, the Guinea worm disease, *Dracunculiasis*, its scientific name, is now expected to become the second disease in human history to be eradicated, after smallpox which was eradicated in 1980.
+In 2015, the number of reported cases was 22.

+According to *Patty Stonesifer*, setting the big goals wasn't as hard as breaking them down: What rocks need to moved to achieve them?

+Case in point: the ongoing fight against the most lethal animal on the planet, the mosquito.
+Driven by empirical data, focus has been shifted from a transmission-blocking vaccine to a comprehensive eradication strategy.

+Objective: **Global eradication of malaria by 2040**

+*Key Results*
+1. Prove to the world that a radical cure-based approach can lead to regional elimination.
+2. Prepare for scale-up by creating the necessary tools&mdash;SERCAP (Single Exposure Radical Cure and Prophylaxis) Diagnostic.
+3. Sustain current global progress to ensure the environment is conducive to eradication push.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager
 > &mdash; <cite>Bill Gates</cite>